This example shows how to communicate with EtherCAT devices using the Beckhoff digital I/O terminals EL1004 and EL2004.

 To test this model:

-Connect the network port of the dedicated card in the target computer to the network IN port of the Beckoff® EK1100 coupler.
+Connect the port that is reserved for EtherCAT in the target computer to the network IN port of the Beckoff® EK1100 coupler.

 Assemble Terminals EL1004 and EL2004 with Coupler EK1100.

-Loop back the first two I/O ports: Connect ports numbered 1 and 5 of Terminal EL2004 to ports numbered 1 and 5 of Terminal EL1004.
+Loop back the first two I/O ports: Connect ports numbered O1 and O2 of Terminal EL2004 to ports numbered I1 and I2 of Terminal EL1004.
 Ports O3, O4, I3 and I4 are not used by this example.

 Make sure that the terminals are supplied with the required 24-volt power supply.